 Weekend Break to Castleton in the Peak District

 If you’re looking for a classic Peak District weekend with big views, cosy pubs, and walks right from your doorstep, Castleton is hard to beat.
 It’s a popular place for a weekend break in the Peak District, and for good reason!
 Whether you’re after dramatic scenery, a pint by the fire, or a base for some classic Peak District hikes, Castleton really does have it all.
-I’ve linked both routes below, complete with maps and GPX files, so you can plan your own weekend adventure.
+I’ve linked some hiking routes below, complete with maps and GPX files, so you can plan your own weekend adventure.

 Over the weekend, we squeezed in two brilliant walks.
 The first was a 4.5-mile circular route up Winnats Pass, over Mam Tor and along to Hollins Cross – a proper Peak District favourite with incredible views from start to finish.
 The next day we took on a 5-mile walk up Cave Dale to Bradwell Moor trig point, a quieter route with sweeping limestone views and plenty of peace once you leave the village behind.